vyknight/vyknight/README.md

-I'm Matthew, I'm a software engineer working for Amazon.
+I'm a software engineer working for Amazon.